Searchresults

 Do you notice different levels of ability amongst students when you lecture or guide them?
 This education tip gives you several practical suggestions on how to respond to that heterogeneity.

 What are 'heterogeneous student groups'?Different student characteristics can be the cause of a heterogeneous group.
-These may be …
+These …

 Read more -